 In addition to a fully-fledged single player campaign, Medal of Honor Heroes 2 also features an all-new mode designed specifically for the Wii that simplifies gameplay for players of all skill levels for easy pick-up-and-play action.
 This mode plays like an old-school rail shooter - the Wii moves you around, while you do your part-taking enemies out and achieving objectives.
 For the PSP, Medal of Honor Heroes 2 will deliver the most comprehensive shooter experience to date on the PSP, with robust single player campaign and on-the-go 32-player multiplayer capability that allows you to battle it out, anytime and anywhere.

 The Wii, despite being the most revolutionary video game system available, has struggled in the "deep games" market.
 Everyone knows that the majority of Wii games are cheap mini-game compilations.
-However, the system has some glittering...read full review
+However, the system has some glittering jewels that more than complete the...read full review

 You're keen to post a comment, but you need to log in first.